1974 NHL amateur draft

-The 1974 NHL amateur draft was the 12th NHL entry draft.
-It was held via conference call at the NHL office in Montreal, Quebec.
-In an effort to prevent the WHA from poaching players, the draft was conducted early and in secret.
+The 1974 NHL amateur draft was the 12th draft for the National Hockey League.
+It was held via conference call at the NHL office in Montreal.
+In an effort to prevent the World Hockey Association (WHA) from poaching players, the draft was conducted early and in secret.
 This failed to prevent tampering as information leaked out via agents and other sources over the three days of the draft.
 As a statement of frustration at the slow, secretive conference call format, Buffalo general manager Punch Imlach claimed "Taro Tsujimoto" of the "Tokyo Katanas" of Japan using the 183rd overall pick.
 NHL officials immediately validated the selection, but weeks later Imlach admitted that Tsujimoto was a fabrication.
 The selection was ruled invalid by the NHL and removed from their records.

 This also marked the first year the NHL allowed underage players to be signed, a move made in response to the WHA's similar practice the previous year.

 The last active player in the NHL from this draft class was Mark Howe, who retired after the 1994–95 season.